Skip to Main Content

 What is the Atrium?

 The Atrium is the University of Guelph’s open access institutional repository for scholarly and creative works.
-It provides long-term stewardship of scholarly and creative works created by the U of G community through the collection, curation, preservation, and dissemination of these works.
+It provides long-term stewardship of scholarly and creative works created by the U of G community through the collection, curation, long-term storage, and dissemination of these works.

 Please read our Digital Repositories Policy.